Graphic Imaging I

 Prerequisite: Studio in Art

 This course is an introduction to design and computer-generated and computer-manipulated images.
-The student will have hands-on training using Adobe Photoshop CS5 and Adobe Illustrator CS5 to draw, scan, alter, and reproduce images using the design principles and elements.
-Activities include logo design, digital photography, and digital drawing.
+The student will have hands-on training using Industry Standard design software to draw, scan, alter, and reproduce images using the design principles and elements.
 Students will use industry standard procedures to produce professional quality projects and will gain the real life experience that businesses are looking for.
 This course will be taught in a computer lab for one double block every other day for the entire year, earning students one complete art credit.
 (1.0 credit)

-- Tests (30%) – There will be a written format test at the end of each unit.
+- Tests (30%) – There will be a written format assessment at the end of each unit.

 I expect students to be ON TIME every day and be ready to participate.
 Respect and take care of our materials, equipment, and supplies.
 Be willing to try new things and solve problems in new and unique ways.
 And follow these three simple rules: Be safe.
 Don’t prevent me from teaching.
 Don’t prevent others from learning.